 VDS SCHEMA=SCHEMAFILE,ACCESNM=ACC21,MODE=READONLY

 In this command, “SCHEMAFILE” is the SCHEMA name, which identifies the VSAM dataset.
 The ACCESNM parameter specifies an access name or alias (“ACC21”) for the VSAM dataset.
-This access name is then used in programs to establish a link to the SCHEMA and, consequently, to the VSAM dataset.
-For instance:
+This access name is then used in program to establish a link to the SCHEMA and, consequently, to the VSAM dataset.

 SELECT ZK-V11 ASSIGN TO ACC21